SapiensAnatis/dragalia-api-docs/docs/source/info/glossary.rst

 Glossary of terms
 ====================

-Most of the terms the game uses internally are the same as the user-facing terms, but a handful are different.
-These differences are documented here.
+Most of the terms the game uses internally are the same as the user-facing terms, but there are a handful of differences.
+Where it is not immediately obvious what the term means, it should be documented here.

 .. list-table::
    :widths: 25 50